 ‘He’s alright here with us,’ said Dave, leaning back.
 He smoothed out his shirt with his palms.
 ‘We’ll take care of him.’

 I chuckled.
 ‘You see.
 Your friends are going to take care of me.’

 Liana shot me a worried glance and then disappeared down the stairwell to the bar below.

 ‘It kind of suits him, don’t you think?’ said Dave, peering over his glasses.

-Hedy put a finger to her lips.
+Hedy put a finger to her lips and frowned like someone in a museum.
 ‘It’s like someone painted on you.’

 ‘I love your face,’ said Reena.
 ‘I love your scar.
 It looks like a moth.
 Why is it blue?’